plus3it/terraform-bootstrap/README.md

 Downloads and installs Terraform on Linux/Mac.

 This script should install the latest version of Terraform specific to your Linux-like / Mac system.
-If it doesn't work, please open an issue, or better yet a pull request with the fix.
+If it doesn't work, please open an issue or, better yet, a pull request with the fix.

 Installing is as simple as this: